Geend/long-reach/README.md

 This is a very simple mod.
 It just sets the reach distance to a very large value.

+## Status

+I am not maintaining this mod any more.
+If someone wants to fork and maintain the mod, I'm happy to update this readme page to point to such a fork.
+Please make a few commits first so I can know that you're serious, though.
+;)

 ## Rationale

 Do you ever find it annoying that you're not quite close enough to something to